CarylThom/AllVeggie/README.md

 ### Content

-* All content was written by the developer except for recipes.
+* All content was written by the developer except for the recipes and sections of code that was learned from the relevant lessons of the course.
 * Recipes were found at [BBC Good Food](https://www.bbcgoodfood.com/) and [Vegetarian Society](https://vegsoc.org/)

 ### Media